AgainPsychoX/Kingmaker-MoreVoiceLines/Other/VoiceCloningStuff/README.md

 ### Text-To-Speech / Speech-To-Text

 At first I tried using raw Tortoise TTS and Fast Tortoise TTS, but it took too long for not-so-great results - but it was because I use my local GPU (RTX 2060 Laptop).
 I read a lot about Coqui TTS (whole framework with multiple models) but it feels "too big".
-Shortly after I stumbled upon [Tortoise TTS based model with WebUI by mrq](https://git.ecker.tech/mrq/ai-voice-cloning), following tutorial [by Jarods Journey on YouTube](https://www.youtube.com/watch?v=6sTsqSQYIzs).
+Shortly after I stumbled upon [Tortoise TTS based model with WebUI by MRQ](https://git.ecker.tech/mrq/ai-voice-cloning), following tutorial [by Jarods Journey on YouTube](https://www.youtube.com/watch?v=6sTsqSQYIzs).
 It was easy enough to train and use, even training locally for few hours I got some results.

 It also includes Speech-To-Text and cutting utility, which I used to prepare dataset using the voices, and later cross-validated it with the metadata I prepared earlier using `compare-transcribed.ps1`, and I went fixing prepared by the WebUI tool the  `whisper.json` and `train.txt` files.

 ### Fine-tunning

-To fine-tune the model (and later also generate all the new voice lines) in reasonable time, which provides much better results cloning voice than basic zero-shot approach, I rented GPUs at [Vast.AI](https://vast.ai/).
+To fine-tune the model (and later also generate all the new voice lines) in reasonable time, which provides much better results cloning voice than basic zero-shot approach, I rented GPUs at [Vast.AI](https://vast.ai/), with at least 50 GB diskspace, but use more to be safe - especially if you want to playaround with different settings/models.
+Don't forget to free the diskspace, as the WebUI by MRQ doesn't clean up stuff automatically.

 For Jaethal model fine-tunning, as far I remember, with around 400 audio files each around 10s, I used cosine annealing with 2 or 4 resets, 100 epochs, saving/validating every 10 or 20; taking up to few hours.